Meta AR Glasses Hit 10 Million Sales: The Next Computing Platform Takes Shape

 Deep AI Assistant Integration

-The built-in Meta AI assistant is the standout feature:
+The built-in Meta AI assistant is the headline capability:

 Hardware Specs